 Provisional accreditation refers to when a university is planning to provide an MPharm degree for the first time and is working through the steps of accreditation process towards full accreditation.
 There are 7 steps in the MPharm degree accreditation process and each step takes place one academic year apart.
 The initial accreditation process therefore takes a minimum of 7 years to complete.
 Once a university has successfully completed step 3 it is permitted to enrol students onto year 1 of its new MPharm degree.
 Over the next 4 years the university then undertakes step 4 - 7.
 Following successful completion of step 7, the first cohort of students graduate, and full accreditation is granted.

 Full accreditation of an MPharm degree is granted by the GPhC when a university has successfully completed all steps of the initial accreditation process.
 Once full accreditation is achieved the University moves from the accreditation process for new MPharm degrees to the reaccreditation process for existing MPharm degrees.
-The reaccreditaiton process for existing MPharm degrees currently requires a full reaccreditation visit every six years, with an interim visit every three years.
+The reaccreditaton process for existing MPharm degrees currently requires a full reaccreditation visit every six years, with an interim visit every three years.

 What is recognition?

 Recognition relates to the approval of national qualifications delivered country wide.
 These courses are mapped to the quality credit framework and agreed national occupational standards.
 We recognise the quality assurance of these awarding bodies and do not directly accredit the specific providers.

 We currently recognise a number RQF level 2 and level 3 qualifications.

 For further details of the courses and qualifications the GPhC currently accredits and recognises, please see Approved providers of education and training.